Stride-Labs/stridejs/README.md

 ### Initializing the Stargate Client

-We recommend using the `getSigningStrideClientOptions` and manually making the `SigningStargateClient` instance yourself:
+We recommend manually making the `SigningStargateClient` instance yourself by using `getSigningStrideClientOptions`:

 ```ts
 import {